-The full text of Operation Noah’s Ash Wednesday Declaration, launched on 22nd February 2012.
+The full text of ‘Climate change and the purposes of God: a call to the Church’, launched on 22nd February 2012.

 The likelihood of runaway global warming, which will diminish food security, accelerate the extinction of huge numbers of species and make human life itself impossible in some parts of the world, raises questions that go to the heart of our Christian faith.

 What should our relationship be with God as both the origin and the end of all things?
 How do we balance our energy and material consumption with the needs of the poorest communities, and of future generations and other species?
 How do we sustain hope in the midst of fear and denial?
 How can we encourage global cooperation, challenge unsustainable economic systems and change our lifestyles?
 These fundamental questions prompt this urgent call to the Church.

 In wisdom you made them all; the earth is full of your creatures…

 May the Lord rejoice in his works.’
 (Psalm 104:24, 31)

 According to the witness of our Scriptures, everything that we have, life and the means of life, comes to us as gift.
 This is the ground of our worship.
 The beauty and harmony of God’s creation is for all cultures a source of human wellbeing, spiritual nourishment and joy.
 Christians understand God’s relation to creation in three ways.
 All reality comes from God the Father; the flourishing of the earth and its future are foundational to the mission of God (and therefore to the Church’s mission).
 God embraces material reality in Jesus in whom all things hold together (Colossians 1:17).
 God the Spirit gives life to all reality at all times and in all places.
 ‘The love of God shed abroad in our hearts by the Holy Spirit’ (Romans 5:5) overflows in our love and care for all God’s creatures.

 ‘I appointed watchmen over you and said: “Listen to the sound of the trumpet!”’
 (Jeremiah 6:17)